Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ## Data Cleaning

-I loaded the csv into a __Jupyter Notebook__, and an initial inspection of the datatypes returned the following:
+I loaded the csv into a __Jupyter Notebook__, and did an initial inspection of the datatypes returned the following:

 ```
 Astronaut                                object